ktaylor63/southeast/site/content/articles/taking-aim-at-organics.md

 updated: 'February 24th, 2020'
 ---

-t was a fine day to sit in a tree &mdash; cool, the December sun casting shadows across the leafy floor below.
+It was a fine day to sit in a tree &mdash; cool, the December sun casting shadows across the leafy floor below.
 Mark Carter didn’t move.

 The minutes passed.
 They became an hour.
 Carter and the man who’d brought him into the woods traded an occasional murmur.
 The shadows grew longer.
 Night would soon come to Georgia.

 Then, just about 100 yards away: a flash of tan in the dwindling light &mdash; _Odocoileus virginianus_, a white-tail deer.
 She flicked a glance in Carter’s direction, then lowered her head to eat.
 Carter raised his rifle.

+{{< figure class="photo-right" src="/images/pages/field-to-fork-carter-with-deer.jpg" alt="A man in orange hunting vest and camo with a doe he shot in a grassy field" caption="Mark Carter had never hunted before enrolling in Field to Fork.
+The metro Atlanta resident took the course late last year.
+On his final day, he brought home his first deer.
+One reason for his interest: putting fresh, additives-free food on the table.
+Photo courtesy of Field to Fork." >}}

 A single shot echoed through the woods.
 The doe in his sights, startled, bounded away.
 She didn’t go far.
 When Carter stood over the deer, his mentor congratulated him on a clean shot &mdash; perfect, the way he’d been shown a day earlier.